MyersResearchGroup/myersresearchgroup.github.io/README.md

 ## How To's:

 * **Import new references**:
-  For this, please install and use the [Academic Import](https://github.com/wowchemy/hugo-academic-cli/#usage) command to import new references into the webpage.
+  For this, please install and use the [Academic Import](https://github.com/wowchemy/hugo-academic-cli/#usage) (for alternate instructions see https://wowchemy.com/docs/managing-content/#create-a-publication) command to import new references into the webpage.
 Please make sure to use the `--normalize` (for tag normalization), and `--overwrite` (to avoid reference duplicates) flags when importing references using the academic import command.
 Check out https://github.com/wowchemy/hugo-academic-cli/#usage for more information.

+ NB: currently use this command to run academic import to ensure no additional quotes are added to tags `pip3 install -U git+https://github.com/wowchemy/hugo-academic-cli.git`

+ If that isn't working tags can be cleaned up using the cleanup_hugo_tagging.py script (make sure the path is to the publications folder) to clean up the extra "" in tags.

   Talking about tags, [Academic Import](https://github.com/wowchemy/hugo-academic-cli/#usage) will automatically generate tags for all references imported, created from a mixture of keywords and titles extracted from the bib information.
 However, sometimes this can go a-wire and add weird tags.
 This is why it is important to use the `--normalize` flag when importing using the academic import command.
 However, even with care, these tags can get weird.
 If any tag has a *"."* or a *"?"* or any other non-alphanumerical value, the site won't build.
 Please make sure you remove all characters that are not alpha-numerical from tags to run correctly.